 Granola or Energy Bars

 Granola bars or energy bars, like the Clif Kid Z Bars, travel well.
 If you're going for granola, chewy bars are less messy than their crunchy counterparts.
+If you want to try your hand at making your own, I recommend either these No Bake Peanut Butter Bars or these crunchy Homemade Granola Bars!

 Not just for toddlers!
 Cereal was among my kids' first finger foods, but to this day I'll still find them wandering the house, munching on a box of dry cereal, so why not portion it out as a travel snack?
 One of our favorites is Cascadian Farm Organic Honey Nut O's.